-If there is any concern as to the sensitivity and classification of information, the submitter is advised, then the information is referred by WHA to the Primary WHA Coordinator for further consideration and, for concerns within a national context, to Australia’s OIE Focal Point for Wildlife2 and the Australian Government Department of Agriculture and Water Resources.
+If there is any concern as to the sensitivity and classification of information, the submitter is advised, then the information is referred by WHA to the Primary WHA Coordinator for further consideration and, for concerns within a national context, to Australia’s OIE Focal Point for Wildlife2 and the Australian Government Department of Agriculture.
 If considered appropriate, the confidentiality level of the record may be increased by WHA staff whilst an assessment is being made.

 2 Australia's World Organisation for Animal Health (OIE) Focal Point for Wildlife sits within WHA and provides support to Australia's OIE Delegate on matters relating to wildlife.

 Data provided to WHA is used to fulfil Australia’s national and international reporting obligations including Australia’s return for wildlife and general reporting for the OIE, and to assist in identifying risk and improving decision making and policy in the area of wildlife health.
 Information is also used where appropriate to support responses to outbreaks of national emergency diseases of animals or people.
 All Information is de-identified and moderated as described above.

 Summary reports using aggregated data are published in the Animal Health Surveillance Quarterly and Animal Health in Australia publications to support the National Animal Health Information System (NAHIS).
 More detailed (non-summary) reports for inclusion in these publications will only be published with appropriate permission (see e. below).

 As needed, reports are generated for the information of the AHC, Australian, state and territory government departments of health, environment and agricultural / biosecurity agencies, the Australian Pesticides and Veterinary Medicines Authority (APVMA), or other agencies or organisations as deemed appropriate by WHA.
-The Australian Government Department of Agriculture and Water Resources, as the lead agency with responsibility for Australia’s animal health status, is consulted as needed on the generation and distribution of additional reports.
+The Australian Government Department of Agriculture, as the lead agency with responsibility for Australia’s animal health status, is consulted as needed on the generation and distribution of additional reports.